rarible/protocol-contracts/exchange-v2/contracts/RaribleTransferManager.md

     - if `transferPayouts`() called for the nft side(non fee side), then it tranfers full amount of this asset

-So, to it all sum up, lets try to calculate all fees with a simple example
+So, to sum it all up, lets try to calculate all fees for a simple example
 - there are 2 orders
     1. `ETH 100` => `1 ERC721`, `orderMaker` = acc1, `origins` = [[acc2, 3%], [acc3, 10%]], `payouts` = [[acc1, 100%]]
     2. `1 ERC721` => `100 ETH`, `orderMaker` = acc4, `origins` = [[]], `payouts` = [[acc4, 70%], [acc5, 30%]]